clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telemetry-journal.rst

 The telemctl ``journal`` command gives you access to features and options of the telemetry journal to assist with system analytics and debug.
-The :command:`sudo telemctl journal` has a number of options to help filter records.
+The :command:`telemctl journal` has a number of options to help filter records.
 Use :command:`-h` or :command:`--help` to view usage options.

 .. code-block:: bash